“If the only prayer you said was ‘Thank you’, that would be enough.” – Eckhart Tolle

 Developing an attitude of gratitude

 There is probably no other time in the year when gratitude is most popular than November when it’s thanksgiving period and harvest time.
 In areas of the world where it is dark early, gratitude acts as an armor against the cold winter days.
-But how do you develop an attitude of gratitude?
+And how do you develop an attitude of gratitude?

 Positive psychology suggests the maintenance of a gratitude journal or what I call ‘JOYrnal’.
 Laura Trice suggests, we just have to say ‘thank you’ or actively ask for it.
 Former PepsiCo CEO Indra Nooyi once wrote more than 400 gratitude letters to parents of her senior executives.
 One colleague at lunch suggested this week that we name one thing we are grateful for at work that day which did change my mood for the whole day.